Testimonio

 And his sisters, are they not all with us?
 Whence then hath this man all these things?

 Jesus was not a conventional man.
-He was considered to be radical by many religious leaders in his day.
-This is because he talked with sinners.
+He was considered radical by many religious leaders of His time because He associated freely with sinners.
 According to Mark 2:16-17 KJV:

 When the teachers of the law who were Pharisees saw him eating with the sinners and tax collectors, they asked his disciples: "Why does he eat with tax collectors and sinners?"